ViniciusBG/ViniciusBG/README.md

 <h2 align="center">Hello there!
 I'm Vinicius! 👋🤓</h2>
-<p align="center">I'm a Data Scientist with some data engineering skills who is fascinated by creating end-to-end projects, explainable machine learning models and predicting human behaviour.
+<p align="left">I'm a Data Scientist with some data engineering skills who is fascinated by creating end-to-end projects, explainable machine learning models and predicting human behaviour.
 I really love all the steps from the Data Science pipeline: collecting data, exploring, modelling, dockerizing and mantaining the model quality along the time.
 I believe the term full stack data scientist is a good description for what I do!</p>

 ### 💼 Where am currently working at/as